MAlaguRaja/BDDFramework/README.md

 How to Execute:

-1)Open 'TestEunner.java' file -> Right click on project -> select 'Run As' -> and select 'JUnit Test' Then project will execute.
+1)Open 'TestRunner.java' file -> Right click on project -> select 'Run As' -> and select 'JUnit Test' Then project will execute.

                   (or)